-Social concern surrounding food is gradually reaching more and more households across the United States, as Americans grow more invested about where their food comes from, and how its sourced.
-Farm-to-table or farm-to-fork movements pushing for more local foods in schools and restaurants, and budding interest in organics are some of the most popular in the conversation.
+Social concern regarding food is reaching more households across the United States.
+Americans are becoming more invested about where their food comes from, and how its sourced.
+Farm-to-table or farm-to-fork movements are pushing for more local foods in schools and restaurants.
+Interest in organics are becoming more popular in conversation.
 But, what if this collective concern went beyond just the scope of growing standards and pesticides?
-Bret McCabe writes in the Johns Hopkins Magazine about this broader focus, prompting us to widen our scope from ‘farm to table’ onward to “farmworker to table”.
-With McCabe’s apt phrasing in mind as a reference, collectively, our social concern can become more rooted in the issues surrounding farmworkers, even moreso, migrant farmworkers.
+Bret McCabe shares this concern and writes in the Johns Hopkins Magazine about this broader focus, prompting us to widen our scope from ‘farm to table’ onward to “farmworker to table”.
+Collectively, our social concern can become more rooted in the issues surrounding farmworkers, even moreso, migrant farmworkers.
 Migrant farmworkers face issues of unfair poverty wages, sweatshop like work conditions, as well as rape and sexual assault in the fields.
 As migrant workers, many are unable to communicate the disadvantages and injustices they face daily due to language barriers, and for many a lack of education.
-Voices from out of these communities and movements have arisen over the years to bridge that gap and speak on behalf of the farmworkers and or work with them to articulate demands for change.
-A prominent force representing migrant farmworkers and doing this very work is The Coalition of Immokalee Workers out of southwest Florida, pioneers of the Fair Food Program, putting social https://ciw-online.org/responsibility on corporations–deeply planting the seed of concern.
+Voices from these communities and movements have arisen over the years to bridge that gap and speak on behalf of the farmworkers and or work with them to articulate demands for change.
+A prominent force representing migrant farmworkers and doing this very work is the Coalition of Immokalee Workers out of southwest Florida, pioneers of the Fair Food Program, putting social responsibility on corporations–deeply planting the seed of concern.

 Florida tomato harvesting farmworkers out of Immokalee in southwest Florida are some to have felt the backhand of the abuse of human rights.
-Upon organizing within a room in a local church meeting weekly in 1993, The Coalition of Immokalee Workers (CIW) formed, communally deliberating how to advocate social change in the fields.
-Big moves were made, including but not limited to a notable 234 mile march in 2000 from Fort Myers to Orlando, and in 1988 a month-long hunger strike by six members.
-These acts of solidarity by the marginalized migrant farmworkers of and outside CIW resulted in change nullifying over two decades of the increase in poverty wages for those working behind the scenes of the tomato industry.
+Upon organizing within a room in a local church meeting weekly in 1993, the Coalition of Immokalee Workers (CIW) formed, communally deliberating how to advocate social change in the fields.
+Big moves were made, including but not limited to a notable 234 mile march in 2000 from Fort Myers to Orlando.
+These acts of solidarity by the marginalized migrant farmworkers in and outside CIW, resulted in change nullifying over two decades of the increase in poverty wages for those working behind the scenes of the tomato industry.
 Progress continued to be made over the years, it was in 2010 however that the Fair Food Program, a result of the Campaign for Fair Food, saw its genesis.
 As explained by the CIW, their national Campaign for Fair Food, “educates consumers on the issue of farm labor exploitation – its causes and solutions – and forges alliances between farmworkers and consumers in an effort to enlist the market power of major corporate buyers to help end that exploitation.”
 The FFP operates as a partnership with the farmworkers, Florida tomato growers, and buyers and has set a model of social responsibility from seed to shelf.
 A Washington Post op-ed from 2012 praises the FFP saying that it’s, “one of the great human rights success stories of our day”.
 As more large grocery stores and other major buyers in the tomato agricultural industry began to join the FFP and take part in Fair Food Agreements, the sustainability of the program stands.

 Fair Food Agreements between buyers and the CIW are in fact legally binding, therefore committing those large partners to accountability by purchasing Florida tomatoes solely from those growers that are in good standing and compliant with the standards enlisted by the FFP, ceasing to then purchase from those growers who have failed to adhere and act in accordance with the code of conduct that the FFP has set.
 Similar to the defamation of those companies or celebrities who have been outed for wrong doing or unclass acts, market consequences enforce these standards are always met.
 In other words, retailers don’t want to risk having their namesake slandered with the libel of human rights abuses.
 Therefore, by eliminating ties to farms that are abusive as well as unfair, reputational risks are avoided because their brand has this “protection” when as a whole, top-down, corporate engages in social responsibility as opposed to soft-pedaling over it–a noteworthy transparency consumers crave.
 Regarding the FFP and coverage of farmworkers harvesting Florida tomatoes, the CIW states on their website that,